baileySoobinPark/vv/reference/TEST VASP API/vasp-api/requestuserverification.md

   ### Recommendations

-  - Virtual asset transfers **below the threshold set by regulations** are **not subject to the Travel Rule**, and **beneficiary name verification is not mandatory**.
+  Virtual asset transfers **below the threshold set by regulations** are **not subject to the Travel Rule**, and **beneficiary name verification is not mandatory**.

-  - **We highly recommend using the TravelRule Protocol for all transactions**, regardless of differing thresholds across jurisdictions, to:
-    - Ensure secure and compliant transfers
+  - **We highly recommend using the TravelRule Protocol for all transactions**, regardless of differing thresholds across jurisdictions, to ensure secure and compliant transfers reduce operational resources.
-    - Reduce operational resources

-  - If the `isExceedingThreshold` field in the Originating VASP's request is set to `false`:
-    - The transfer **is not subject to the Travel Rule**
-    - **User verification is not required**
-    - The virtual asset **can be transferred without further verification**
+  - If the `isExceedingThreshold` field in the Originating VASP's request is set to `false` the transfer **is not subject to the Travel Rule**, and **User verification is not mandatory** in such cases, the virtual asset **can be transferred without further verification**.

   ### Environment Variable Configuration